woocommerce/woocommerce-blocks/docs/contributors/documentation-guidelines.md

 ## Use correct heading hierarchy

 Correct H1-H6 headings must be used.
 Each document can only have one H1 heading.
-An H3 heading can only be used within an H2 heading, an H4 heading can only be used within an H3 heading, etc. Headings must not use articles.
+An H3 heading can only be used within an H2 heading, an H4 heading can only be used within an H3 heading, etc. If possible, avoid using articles in headings.

 **Example**